 Get an API key

-Before you can make API calls, you need to create an API app in AI Studio and get an API key.
+Before you can make API calls, you need to create an API key in AI Studio.1

-- Click on the title to edit it and provide a short description of your app to help you keep track of what it does.
+Click the title of the agent to edit it and provide a short description to help you keep track of what it does.

 Production